Airtable Invoice Automation: Complete Guide to Automated Invoicing

 Payment Tracking

-Add a "Payment Received" date field and a "Payment Method" single select (Bank Transfer, Check, Credit Card, PayPal) to your Invoices table.
-When payment comes in, update the record and the status changes to "Paid."
+Add a "Payment Received" date field and a "Payment Method" single select (Bank Transfer, Check, Credit Card, PayPal).
+When payment arrives, update the record and the status changes to "Paid."

 Use a formula field for "Days Outstanding": IF({Status} = "Paid", "", DATETIME_DIFF(TODAY(), {Due Date}, 'days')).
 This powers your overdue view.